sam-redman/sam-redman.github.io/_posts/2025-12-03-cyberapocalypse2025.md

 ---
 This past weekend I had a go at Cyber Apocalypse 2025.
 Coming into this CTF I had no idea what the difficulty level would be, but by the time I was finished I concluded that it's not the best idea to try and crack 77 challenges without a full team.
 It was, however, a very powerful learning (and humbling) experience.
 I was rather pleased with my contribution of 17 flags.
 Below you will find a few of my favourite challenges.

-**You can also find the official writeups for the event here:** [HTB Writeups](https://github.com/hackthebox/cyber-apocalypse-2025?tab=readme-ov-file)
+**You can also find the official writeups for the event here:** [Official writeups for Cyber Apocalypse CTF 2025](https://github.com/hackthebox/cyber-apocalypse-2025?tab=readme-ov-file)

 ## Embassy